unlock-protocol/unlock/unlock-protocol-com/blog/unlock-fiat-subscription.md

 Today, we are extending the same support to fiat payment options we provide (including credit card, [Apple and Google Pay](/blog/support-for-google-and-apple-pay)).
 Creators can now add `recurringPayments: number` to the `paywallConfig` when building their checkout URL in order to charge their users on a regular frequency.

+A really interesting tidbit is that even users who pay with their cards are receiving a **subscription NFT** that gets renewed every time their card is charged!

 Here is an example of paywallConfig.

 ```json